The Walking Dead: The Ride: Brake Runs

-Throughout the ride, there are three mid-course brake runs.
-Originally, while the ride was X:\ No Way Out, these would stop the train for a few seconds while misters sprayed above the riders' heads (these were removed by 2013) and sound effects were played through speakers, to disorientate the riders.
-On the third brake run, the train moved backwards (although from a rider's point of view, it moved forwards, since the trains were reversed) by a few metres before being propelled forwards.
-Also on this third brake run, since the ride was refurbished in 2007, two of the robot mannequins from the old queue line were positioned on the brake run and lit up to give the riders a surprise.
-These were removed a few weeks into the 2013 season.
-Later, the brake runs simply allow the trains to run through the circuit without stopping.
+The ride features three mid-course brake runs.
+During its operation as X:\ No Way Out, the brakes briefly stopped the train while misters sprayed above riders’ heads (removed by 2013) and sound effects played through speakers to disorient them.
+On the third brake run, the train moved backward a few metres—though from the riders’ perspective, it appeared to move forward, as the trains originally ran in reverse—before being propelled forwards.
+Following a 2007 refurbishment, two robot mannequins from the old queue line were positioned on the third brake run and illuminated to surprise riders; these were removed a few weeks into the 2013 season.
+In later years under the X branding, the brake runs simply allowed trains to pass through without stopping.

-As The Walking Dead: The Ride, the brake runs stop the train once again at a certain point but have been modified to make the train jolt forward unexpectedly for a dramatic effect.
+As The Walking Dead: The Ride, the brake runs once again stop the train at specific points, but they have been modified to create sudden forward jolts for dramatic effect.

 Safety

-Since becoming The Walking Dead: The Ride, the ride's minimum height was increased from 1.2m to 1.4m, although the ride and its restraints have not changed in any way to merit this; the change is to assist with the recommended age restriction of 13+.

-Both seats in a row must be occupied as the design of the restraints mean that a lone rider in a row could slide out.
-Where feasible, a live actor "zombie" will fill empty spaces and attempt to scare their seat neighbour as the ride goes around, particularly at the on-ride photo.
+Following its retheming to The Walking Dead: The Ride, the minimum height requirement was increased from 1.2 m to 1.4 m tall to align with the park’s recommended age guideline of 13 years and older; the ride’s trains and restraints were not modified.
+Both seats in a row must be occupied, as the design of the restraints could allow a lone rider to slide out.

 Accident

-On 6th of June 2000, Surrey Ambulance Service received a report that a passenger had fallen in excess of 20 feet from the ride.
-A boy was ejected from the train when it stopped on one of the block brakes.
-Rather than being caused by a ride fault, it was believed the boy managed to stand up.
+On 6 June 2000, Surrey Ambulance Service received a report that a passenger had fallen more than 20 feet from the ride.
+A boy was ejected from the train while it was stopped on one of the block brakes.
+The incident was not attributed to a ride malfunction; it was believed that the boy had stood up during the ride.
 He sustained lacerations to both shins and a minor head injury.